-Start your application to the Master of Science in Biomedical Informatics program and complete your application by the day of the application deadline in order to be considered for admission.
+Start your online application to the Master of Science in Biomedical Informatics program and complete your application by the day of the application deadline in order to be considered for admission.

 You will need to complete the following parts of our online application by the application deadline: